Victorhtf/MeetMatch/README.md

 We value your feedback and are here to assist you.
 If you encounter any issues, have suggestions, or need support, please raise an issue on the GitHub repository.

-Thank you for choosing CoupleEats!
+Thank you for choosing MeetMatch!
 We hope our web app will make restaurant decisions fun and delightful for you and your partner.
 If you have any questions or need further information, feel free to reach out.
 Bon appétit! 🍽️🥂